urwid/urwid/docs/manual/widgets.rst

 Columns Widgets
 ---------------

-:class:`Columns` widgets may be used to arrange either flow widgets or box widgets horizontally into columns.
+:class:`Columns` widgets may be used to arrange either flow widgets, box widgets or fixed widgets horizontally into columns.
 Columns widgets will manage selectable widgets by keeping track of which column is in focus and it can handle moving the focus between columns when the user presses the *LEFT* and *RIGHT* keys.
 Columns widgets also work well when used within a :class:`ListBox`.

 Columns widgets are selectable only if the column in focus is selectable.
 If a focus column is not specified the first selectable widget will be chosen as the focus column.